-Alex believes that the Biblical model for marriage is to become one.
-And when people get married, they then often make the assumption that everything is going to go smoothly.
+Alex believes that the Biblical model for marriage is when two become one.
+When people get married, they then often make the assumption that everything is going to go smoothly.
 But money can be a source of huge tension.
 Couples come into marriage with different expectations and different upbringings.
-There are all sorts of aspects that are brought into a marriage, and all of a sudden we go from doing everything ourselves, to doing everything as a couple.
+There are all sorts of aspects that are brought into a marriage, because of a sudden we go from doing everything ourselves, to doing everything as a couple.

-“I think from God’s perspective, His intention for marriage is that it should bring balance to our decisions,” says Alex.
-“We are all wired differently and therefore we’ll often look at things from a different perspective.
+‘I think from God’s perspective, His intention for marriage is that it should bring balance to our decisions,’ says Alex.
+‘We are all wired differently and therefore we’ll often look at things from a different perspective.
 And when you bring those two perspectives together, you often get far better outcomes.
 God’s desire for us as couples is to bring us closer together.
-But it’s a challenge in our culture because we’re all very independent.
-As a couple you should come together and say how are we going to handle God’s money.
+But it’s a challenge in our culture because we’re all very independent.’

-Over the years, Alex has witnessed the big financial stresses that cause marital problems.
-Excessive debt brings enormous pressure, and combined with a sudden job loss becomes a very real issue.
-To avoid conflict, we need to work together and work through these issues in the context of a loving relationship and in the context of serving one another.
+Over the years, Alex has witnessed the most common financial stresses that cause marital problems.
+Excessive debt is something that brings enormous pressure, and combined with a sudden job loss can be a very real issue.
+To avoid conflict, couples need to work together through these issues in the context of a loving relationship and in the context of serving one another.

-The Christian model comes back to us becoming one.
-And that’s the starting point.
+The Christian model comes back to two becoming one.
+That’s the starting point.
 We’re no longer separate entities.
 We’re now one, and we have a responsibility to work together towards a common vision.
 Christians acknowledge that their life is not their own, we are God’s children.
 Our purpose here is to serve God, to glorify God.
 The Christian dimension to money is very different to the world’s view.
-The goal as a couple is how do we love and serve God together and as a family.
+The goal as a couple is to love and serve God together and as a family.

 Tune into 20Twenty and join the conversation with Neil Johnson, weekdays on Vision Christian Radio.
 Click here for your local times.